Alessandro Molon

-Alessandro Lucciola Molon (28 October 1971) is a Brazilian teacher and politician, member of the Brazilian Socialist Party (PSB) and former Leader of the Opposition in the Chamber of Deputies.
+Alessandro Lucciola Molon (28 October 1971) is a Brazilian politician and professor, member of the Brazilian Socialist Party (PSB) and former Leader of the Opposition in the Chamber of Deputies.
 He was the rapporteur to Brazil's Bill of Rights for the Internet (Marco Civil da Internet), ensuring net neutrality, privacy protection and freedom of expression online.

 Biography

 Alessandro Molon was born in Belo Horizonte, Minas Gerais, but was raised in Rio de Janeiro, where he lives.

 He holds a bachelor's and a master's degree in history from Universidade Federal Fluminense (UFF) and a bachelor's degree in law from the Pontifical Catholic University of Rio de Janeiro (PUC-Rio).
 He is currently concluding his doctorate at Universidade Estadual do Rio de Janeiro (UERJ).

 Molon has also taught in public and private schools in Rio de Janeiro, before beginning his political career.
 He currently teaches Law students at PUC-Rio.